hamelsmu/python-notes/blog/content/post/py.md

 1. things that take much longer to compute on the CPU, like `fib(30)`, _demonstrated with  [perf1.py](https://github.com/dabeaz/concurrencylive/blob/master/perf1.py)_.
 2. things that compute relatively fast on the CPU, like `fib(1)`, _demonstrated with [perf2.py](https://github.com/dabeaz/concurrencylive/blob/master/perf2.py)_.

-The Python GIL will prioritize the first type of task at the expense of the second if they are made to compete for resources with threads.
+The Python GIL will prioritize the first type of task at the expense of the second if they are made to compete for resources in threads.
 You can follow along with a demonstration of this [here](https://youtu.be/MCs5OvhV9S4?t=568).
-This is interesting because this is the opposite of how typical operating systems prioritize threads (by favoring shorter running tasks) and is something unique to the implementation of the Python GIL.
+This is interesting because this is the opposite of how typical operating systems prioritize threads (by favoring shorter run fning tasks) and is something unique to the implementation of the Python GIL.
 More importantly, this behavior has a very practical consequence: if you are running a web-server where most tasks are fairly quick, one outlier expensive cpu-bound task can grind everything to a halt.

 ## Threads are not just about making things faster